xishantingyu/SESE/day3/passive_voice.md

 *	Form of Passive

-	Subject + finite form of to be + Past Participle (3rd column of irregular verbs)
+	Subject + finite form of to be + Past Participle

 		Example: A letter was written.